Frequently Asked Questions

 Will all the helicopter flight training be carried out at the airport?

-No. We will be moving as much training as possible away from the airport.
+We will be moving as much training as possible away from the airport.

 Are the rescue helicopters also hired out to private people/companies?

-No. They are only ever used for rescue and medical flights.
+No, they are only ever used for rescue and medical flights.

 Will non rescue helicopters use the new base?